Mid-Atlantic Regional Spaceport Launch Pad 0: Pad 0A

 The pad was reinforced with pilings and features a liquid fueling facility, flame trench, and deluge system for cooling and sound suppression.
 The pad is capable of supporting a gross liftoff weight of 453.6 MT and can launch payloads of up to 5035 kg into low Earth orbit.

 On October 28, 2014, an Orbital Systems Antares rocket, flying as mission Cygnus CRS Orb-3, crashed 6 seconds after takeoff and appeared to have done significant damage to the launch pad itself.
 On October 29, 2014, teams of investigators began examining debris at the crash site.
 By May 2015, estimates had been revised down to around US$13 million.
 At that time, NASA had committed US$5 million, Virginia Commercial Space Flight Authority committed US$3 million and Orbital ATK US$3 million.
 Repairs were underway and planned to be completed by September 2015, but repairs were only funded up to August with Virginia CSFA requesting that Orbital provide the remaining US$2 million.
 On September 30, 2015, the spaceport announced repairs on pad 0A had been completed.
 The launch pad resumed flight operations with the Cygnus CRS OA-5 mission on October 17, 2016.

 In March 2021, Rocket Lab announced that they would launch their upcoming medium-lift launch vehicle Neutron from LP-0A, with the initial launch planned for as early as 2024.
-However, Rocket Lab later opted to construct their own Neutron launch site south of Pad 0B.
+However, Rocket Lab later opted to construct their own Neutron launch site between Pad 0B and Pad 0C.

-Antares will continue flights from Pad 0A indefinitely, as Northrop Grumman transitions from the 200-series to the 300-series of the rocket.
-Said transition will require moderate renovations to the pad and surrounding facilities in order to support the upgrade rocket's larger first stage.
+In August 2022, Northrop Grumman announced that they plan to transition from the 200-series to the 300-series of Antares, as the Russian invasion of Ukraine in February ended the production of the Russian-designed and Ukrainian-built RD-181 used as the first stage engine.
+As a result, LP-0A and surrounding facilities would require moderate renovations in order to support the upgraded rocket's larger first stage to be produced by Firefly Aerospace.
+As part of the renovation, Firefly also announced that the facility will become an East Coast launch site of their own Firefly Alpha lifter upon the pad's completion, helping support existing operations from SLC-2W at Vandenberg Space Force Base and future operations at SLC-20 at Cape Canaveral.
+In addition, Firefly and Northrop Grumman plans for LP-0A to support the launching and landing of their Antares successor currently in development, Eclipse.